common name: hieroglyphic moth

 Malvaceae: Malvastrum spicatum aut. non (L.) Gray and Sida sp. in lab rearings (Collins and Watson 1983, FDACS-DPI 1983, Poole 1989, Drees and Rice 1990, Zhang 1994, Becker and Miller 2002, Heppner 2004)

-Hieroglyphic moth larvae may cause damage by chewing gregariously on the leaves of the host plants.
-The larvae have the potential to become economic pests of economic crops such as pecan, soybean, and sweet potato.
-They were reported as 'infestation heavy' on the leaves of Waltheria in Miami by the Florida Bureau of Entomology in 1983 and taken in good numbers on soybean in Texas (Drees and Rice 1990).
+Hieroglyphic moth larvae may cause damage by chewing on the leaves of the host plants.
+The larvae have the potential to cause economic losses in crops such as pecan, soybean, and sweet potato.
+They were reported as heavily infestated on the leaves of Waltheria in Miami by the Florida Bureau of Entomology in 1983 and taken in good numbers on soybean in Texas (Drees and Rice 1990).

 Insecticides: Larvae can be sprayed with a bacterial spray, or more immediate results can be obtained from the application of various pesticides.
 Bacillus thuringiensis, a microbial insecticide, is a bacterium that kills only lepidopteran larvae.
 It has no known toxicity toward beneficial insects.
 When using an insecticide, target young caterpillars when they are the most vulnerable to chemical control.